tyknkd/flashcard-app/SQL_TESTING.md

   * `public`: (boolean) indicates whether deck is public (true) or private (false)
   * `description`: (alphanumeric) description of deck
 * List of tests for verifying each table:
-  * After initial populate, a deck exists for each flashcard source data CSV
+  * After database initialization, a deck exists for each flashcard source data CSV
-  * After initial populate, each row and column as expected:
+  * After database initialization, each row and column as expected:
     * `name` matches human-readable source data name in `/Decks/source_info.csv`
     * `category` matches source data category code in `/Decks/source_info.csv`
     * `owner_id` matches `user_id` of administrative superuser